brainboxdotcc/DPP/docpages/advanced_reference/clusters_shards_and_guilds.md

-\page clusters-shards-guilds Clusters, Shards and Guilds
+\page clusters-shards-guilds Clusters, Shards, and Guilds

-D++ takes a three-tiered highly scalable approach to bots, with three levels known as Clusters, Shards and Guilds as documented below.
+D++ takes a three-tiered highly scalable approach to bots, with three levels known as Clusters, Shards, and Guilds as documented below.

 \dot
 digraph "Clusters, Shards and Guilds" {